sunnyliketheweather94/sunnyliketheweather94/README.md

 I'm a data scientist!

 I have a dual degree - a BA in mathematics (concentration in applied math), and BS in biochemistry, from the University of Illinois at Urbana-Champaign.
 And I also have an MS in [Computational and Mathematical Engineering](https://exploredegrees.stanford.edu/schoolofengineering/instituteforcomputationalandmathematicalengineering/#masterstext) with a concentration in mathematical and computational finance, at Stanford University.
-Currently, I'm based in San Diego, CA.
+Currently, I'm based in San Diego, CA. You can find my resumé [here](https://drive.google.com/file/d/1TzfwHgJunMPg69D_vnhNf5FJJT-nymPi/view?usp=sharing).

 <p align="center">